aksonov/react-native-tableview/README.md

 - UITableViewCellStyleSubtitle (TableView.Consts.CellStyle.Subtitle)

 ### Accessory types
+- UITableViewCellAccessoryNone (TableView.Consts.AccessoryType.None)
-- UITableViewCellAccessoryDisclosureIndicator ("arrow" attribute for TableView.Item or TableView.Section)
+- UITableViewCellAccessoryDisclosureIndicator (TableView.Consts.AccessoryType.DisclosureIndicator or `arrow` attribute for TableView.Item or TableView.Section)
+- UITableViewCellAccessoryDetailDisclosureButton (TableView.Consts.AccessoryType.DisclosureButton)
-- UITableViewCellAccessoryCheckmark ("selected" attribute for TableView.Item)
+- UITableViewCellAccessoryCheckmark (TableView.Consts.AccessoryType.Checkmark or `selected` attribute for TableView.Item)
+- UITableViewCellAccessoryDetailButton (TableView.Consts.AccessoryType.DetailButton)

 ### List item format
 Items in the list can be either `TableView.Item` or `TableView.Cell`.
 An `Item` is simply text.
 A `Cell` can be any complex component.
 However, only `Item`s can be edited or moved.
 If you want to be able to edit or move a complex component, use `reactModuleForCell`, described in [Editable Complex Components](#editable-complex-components).